 Located in the constellation Virgo, WASP-39b whips around a quiet, sun-like star called WASP-39 once every four days.
 The exoplanet is currently positioned more than 20 times closer to its star than Earth is to the Sun.
 It is tidally locked, meaning it always shows the same face to its star.

 Its day-side temperature is a scorching 1,430°F (776.7°C).
-Powerful winds transport heat from the day-side around the planet, keeping the permanent night-side almost as hot.
+Powerful winds transport heat from the day side around the planet, keeping the permanent night side almost as hot.
 Although it is called a “hot Saturn,” WASP-39b is not known to have rings.
-Instead, is has a puffy atmosphere that is free of high-altitude clouds, allowing Wakeford and her team to peer down into its depths.
+Instead, it has a puffy atmosphere that is free of high-altitude clouds, allowing Wakeford and her team to peer down into its depths.

 Looking ahead, Wakeford hopes to use the James Webb Space Telescope — scheduled to launch in 2019 — to get an even more complete spectrum of the exoplanet.
 Webb will be able to give information about the planet’s atmospheric carbon, which absorbs light at longer, infrared wavelengths than Hubble can see.
 By understanding the amount of carbon and oxygen in the atmosphere, scientists can learn even more about where and how this planet formed.